pyusb/pyusb/docs/tutorial.rst

 Talk to me, honey
 -----------------

-Now it's time to we learn how to communicate with USB devices.
+Now it's time for we to learn how to communicate with USB devices.
 USB has four flavors of transfers: bulk, interrupt, isochronous and control.
 I don't intend to explain the purpose of each transfer and the differences among them.
 Therefore, I assume you know at least the basics of the USB transfers.

-Control transfer is the unique transfer that has structured data described in the spec, the others just send and receive raw data from USB point of view.
+Control transfer is the only transfer that has structured data described in the spec, the others just send and receive raw data from USB point of view.
 Because of it, you have a different function to deal with control transfers, all the other transfers are managed by the same functions.